Termination for medical reasons

 A termination for medical reasons (TFMR) is an induced abortion motivated by medical indications involving the fetus or mother.
-In most countries, health risks are the only basis for obtaining a legal abortion.
+In some countries, health risks are the only basis for obtaining a legal abortion.
 Prenatal screening can allow early diagnosis, and abortion if desired or necessary.
 Some medical organizations advocate the offer of diagnostic testing by chorionic villi sampling, and amniocentesis to all pregnant women, as a matter of course.

 Screening and diagnostic tests can provide the information needed to make a decision on whether or not to abort.
-Responses may involve feelings of guilt, and may even lead to developing post-traumatic stress disorder.
 TFMR is one of the least talked about types of pregnancy loss, but is more common than generally realised.
 It is stressful, and the involved people need support during the pregnancy and after its termination.

 A number of factors may influence a person's decision to terminate the pregnancy, including the severity of a condition, and its impact on life expectancy and quality of life.

 Medical reasons

 Medical reasons for inducing or performing an abortion are usually due to concerns about fetal viability or disability.
 These reasons include chromosomal and genetic abnormalities, structural abnormalities, and fetal reduction.

-More rarely, the medical reasons may be primarily about the ability of the mother to survive the pregnancy without serious or permanent injury.
+The medical reasons may also be about the ability of the mother to survive the pregnancy without injury.